DZ203: Radar testing

 7655 was disassembled and shipped in crates to the Liverpool Docks, where it arrived on 27 July 1941.
-It was reassembled at nearby RAF Speke (on the grounds of today's Liverpool John Lennon Airport) and given the RAF tail code DZ203.
+It was reassembled at nearby RAF Speke (on the grounds of today's Liverpool John Lennon Airport) and given the RAF serial number (tail code) DZ203.
 It flew for the first time in the UK on 2 August, with Flight Lieutenant Frank Griffiths at the controls, who had been sent to collect the aircraft on behalf of the Special Duty Flight.
 The Special Duty Flight operated test flights on behalf of the Telecommunications Research Establishment (TRE), the deliberately oddly-named unit within the Ministry of Aviation responsible for the development of radar.
 This unit was renamed the Telecommunications Flying Unit (TFU) in November 1941.

 DZ203 was initially tested at RAF Christchurch and RAF Hurn, near the TREs various units spread around the Swanage area near Poole Harbour on the south coast of England.
-The Ministry grew alarmed at the possibility of a German commando raid against the research facilities, and in May 1942 they were hurriedly moved the TRE to Malvern College, whilst the TFU moved to nearby RAF Defford.
+The Ministry grew alarmed at the possibility of a German commando raid against the research facilities, and in May 1942 the TRE was hurriedly moved to Malvern College, whilst the TFU moved to nearby RAF Defford.
 DZ203 arrived on 23 May and continued testing AI radars.

 On 10 July the Ministry of Aircraft Production issued a note ordering that DZ203 would be used as the testbed for a new US radar design, an X band Air-to-Surface Vessel radar, or ASV.
 ASV radars were able to detect boats and surfaced submarines at long distance, but struggled against smaller targets including a semi-submerged submarine with just its conning tower above water.
 Newer ASV designs operating at shorter wavelengths, 3 cm in the case of the X band, offered higher resolution from the same antenna units, allowing them to pick out smaller targets.
 As this radar was declared top secret, DZ203 was also declared top secret.
 This meant it had to have an armed guard whenever it was on the ground.
 Testing of the new radar continued through at least October 1942.
 In November, DZ203 found itself being used to test a new transponder system, although details are scarce.
 It continued flying for the next year, and in 1943 was mostly used by the Naval Section of the TFU.